The Rules page offers several ways to gain insight into the status of your detection rules:

-To view a summary of all rule executions, such as failures and last execution times, select the Rule Monitoring tab in the All rules table (Security → Detections → Manage detection rules).
+To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Manage → Rules → Rule Monitoring).

 Troubleshoot missing alertsedit

 When a rule fails to run close to its scheduled time, some alerts may be missing.
-There are a number of steps you can perform to try and resolve this issue.
+There are a number of ways to try to resolve this issue: